happybeing/dweb/dweb-cli/README.md

 If you have **web front-end skills** there are plenty of things to improve or write from scratch here, which will make my part much easier and speed everything in this list up.

+- [ ] **dweb-app** - a desktop and mobile version of the dweb server to allow browsing on any device using a user friendly "icon tray" style app
 - [ ] **api-rclone** - a RESTful HTTP API for an [rclone](https://github.com/rclone/rclone/) backend for Autonomi to support backup, mounting of decentralised storage, sync and copy between devices and other storage backends (e.g. cloud storage).

 - [ ] **dweb upload |download | share | sync** - commands to upload and download data to/from your permanent decentralised storage on Autonomi. **dweb upload** stores data privately, although you can **dweb share** to override this and share files or directories with others, or with everyone.
 As with websites, uploaded data is versioned as well as permanent, so you will always be able to access every version of every file you have ever uploaded.